What is Kubernetes?

 Let's start at the top.
 Kubernetes is deployed in a 'cluster' – this is a collective term referring to both the group of machines that are running the platform and the containers that are managed by them.

-Within each cluster there are multiple 'nodes' – these are the normally the machines that the containers are running on, whether that's virtualised or physical, and multiple containers may be hosted on a single node (with each container hosting an application).
+Within each cluster there are multiple 'nodes' – these are normally the machines that the containers are running on, whether that's virtualised or physical, and multiple containers may be hosted on a single node (with each container hosting an application).

 Each 'cluster' must always have a 'master', which acts like a management window from which admins can interact with the cluster.
 This includes scheduling and deploying new containers within the nodes.